thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Client.md

 ## Utilising the provider

-Apollo Provides a top level application context that we can wrap our React app in.
+Apollo provides a top level application context that we can wrap our React app in.
 This will provide access to the client object from anywhere within the app, eg:

 ```jsx
 ReactDOM.render(